VGP/vgp-tools/VGP/README.md

 <br>

-# 4. Sequence to sequence hit, .hit
+# 4. Sequence to Sequence Hits, .hit

 This file type is for recording match hits between query sequences in one file and target sequences in another file, optionally together with the locations of the hits.
 The typical use of this file type is for kmer matches in sequences, but more generally we can think of it as recording global sequence matches and their start points.
 In this sense it is another type of alignment file, but .hit files are much lighter weight than .aln files because they do not give start and end coordinates in both sequences, alignments, etc. and only have one primary line type and object per query sequence, rather than one object per hit, which simplifies indexing and file reading.